It produces answers, not decisions.

-EU AI Act is in force.
-NIST AI RMF, ISO 42001, and SOC 2's new AI controls are arriving in audit programmes today.
-"We trust the model" is no longer a compliance answer; your auditor wants the trail.
+The EU AI Act is in force, and NIST AI RMF, ISO 42001, and SOC 2's AI controls are in audit programmes today.
+Each one asks the same three things: what was decided, on whose authority, and how the world confirmed it.
+"We trust the model" answers none of them.

 A self-hosted appliance; your cloud, your VPC, your air-gapped subnet.
 No SaaS reasoning path, no third party touching the conversation.
 Customer data and cognition never leave the box.